- Home

 The successful completion of this course may allow a student who has completed regular Algebra 2 to enter Honors Precalculus.

-The on-campus orientation is on Monday, June 6.
-More details will be sent by the course teacher closer to the start of summer.
+The orientation will be available on Monday, June 5.
+A link to the orientation and course materials will be sent by the course teacher prior to June 5.

 ONLINE GEOMETRY (1 CREDIT)